This article will cover the following topics:

 Definition

-A “Lookup” field is multiple entry fields that “looks up” entity records (Account, Contact, Lead & Opportunity, Task, Appointment, Product, User) in order to create a relationship between the current entity and the “lookup” entity.
+A “Lookup” field is multiple entry fields that “looks up” entity records (Account, Contact, Lead & Opportunity, Task, Appointment, Product, User as well as Custom Entities) in order to create a relationship between the current entity and the “lookup” entity.

 "Advanced Properties" for Lookup fields include applying for User Role-based Field Permissions and setting a Minimum and Maximum Item Count when the field is added to the Form.